hbvj99/hbvj99.github.io/_pages/about.md

 ---

 # Hello,
-<i class="fas fa-code"></i> I’m Vijay Pathak - interested in automation, data science and software development.
+<i class="fas fa-code"></i> I’m Vijay Pathak - interested in Software Development, Data Science.

 <i class="fas fa-graduation-cap"></i> I studied Computing and graduted in 2019 from London Met, I wouldn't say I spend most of time learing new tech but rather learn-through-experience or fantasizing the next big discovery - it didn't happen of course.